armory/documentation/_user_guides/dinghy.md

   ]
 }
 {% endraw %}```
-In the above example, the varialbes `waitTime` and `name` (used inside `wait.stage.module`) are defined at the top level, and not explicitly defined when the call to `wait.stage.module` is made.
+In the above example, the variables `waitTime` and `name` (used inside `wait.stage.module`) are defined at the top level, and not explicitly defined when the call to `wait.stage.module` is made.

 Note that top-level variables are overwritten by variables in the call to module if both are present.
 For instance, in the below example, the `waitTime` after the `dinghyfile` is rendered would be `43`:
 ```{% raw %}